Students should check the College and departmental requirements carefully to be sure they have met all requirements for graduation.

 The College confers one undergraduate degree, the Bachelor of Arts.
 At Mount Holyoke as elsewhere, this degree may be abbreviated as either A.B. or B.A., depending on whether one is abbreviating the customary Latin or the current English name for the degree.
 An A.B. or a B.A. are the same degree.

 Students who may be awarded a certificate of international study must contact the Office of Global Initiatives about requirements.
-Graduate students who plan to graduate should contact the Dean of the College regarding requirements.
+Graduate students who plan to graduate should contact their program's director regarding requirements.

 Email the Registrar.